Remote PC Access

 - Set the “press the power button” action to Shut Down.

-- Disable video card and network interface card energy-saving features.
+- Disable video card and NIC energy-saving features.

-- Citrix supports Remote PC Access on Surface Pro devices with Windows 10.
-To improve accessibility and deliver the best connection experience, configure the Surface device in a similar way to a desktop or laptop computer.
-For example:
+- We support Remote PC Access on Surface Pro devices with Windows 10.
+To improve accessibility and deliver the best connection experience, follow the same guidelines for laptops mentioned previously.

-- Install the Citrix Workspace app on each client device that remotely accesses the office PC.
+- Install the Citrix Workspace app on each client device that accesses the office PC.

 - Multiple users with remote access to the same office PC see the same icon in Citrix Workspace app.
 When any user remotely logs on to the PC, that resource appears as unavailable to other users.

 Caution: Editing the registry incorrectly can cause serious problems that may require you to reinstall your operating system.
 Citrix cannot guarantee that problems resulting from the incorrect use of Registry Editor can be solved.
 Use Registry Editor at your own risk.
 Be sure to back up the registry before you edit it.